Learn to Hunt

 Few young or adult turkeys are lost during the winter in most of Iowa, but starvation may occur where deep snows for a prolonged period keep flocks from moving to food sources.
 Spring is a major mortality period for both sexes, many hens are lost to predators after winter flocks break up and breeding activities begin, and toms fall prey primarily to hunters.
 Annual survival rates average 57% for females and 35% for males.

-We welcome anyone interested in future help with the survey, and thank all those who have helped in the past.
+We welcome anyone interested to help with the survey, and thank all those who have helped in the past.
 We hope you will all continue to help monitor turkeys throughout Iowa.
-This information is crucial to successful turkey management in Iowa, and could not be accomplished without all of your help.
+This information is crucial to successful turkey management in Iowa.
 We very much appreciate your continued cooperation and support.